Hublot Watches: What Makes them Unique

 First released: 2005

 Jean-Claude Biver’s first collection has plenty of ‘bling,’ but don’t be mistaken—the Big Bang has substance to back up its style.
-While the watch is unquestionably robust, there’s also a refined elegance to its design, which explains the Hublot Big Bang’s enduring reputation.
+The watch is undeniably robust.
+However, its design has a refined elegance.
+This explains the Hublot Big Bang’s enduring reputation.
 A 44mm case with a ceramic bezel holds a highly legible woven carbon fiber dial and an ETA Caliber 4100 movement.
-The Big Bang has seen numerous variations in colors and materials over the years, but the original design remains a firm favorite among collectors.
+The Big Bang has seen numerous variations in colors and materials over the years.
+But, the original design remains a firm favorite among collectors.

 First released: 2009

 The sheer size of the Hublot King Power’s 48mm case divides opinion, but with its rubber strap and lightweight materials, it’s still comfortable on the wrist.
 The King Power has a sophisticated, almost military look—all straight edges and sharp corners, but as one might expect from Hublot, the design displays a meticulous attention to detail, from the visibility of the movement to the deep, multi-leveled dial.
-The King Power features an Hublot-designed UNICO movement and has been worn by sports stars such as Diego Maradona and Usain Bolt.
+The King Power features an Hublot-designed UNICO movement.
+Sports stars such as Diego Maradona and Usain Bolt have worn this watch.

 First released: 2010

 As a simplified version of the immensely popular Big Bang, the Classic Fusion has a thinner profile with a less-crowded dial.
-It retains the iconic porthole case design, and the bold hour markers and hands that make the Big Bang so recognizable.
-You have a choice of case size, 42mm or 44mm, both of which are available in either steel or red gold.
+So, it retains the iconic porthole case design, and the bold hour markers and hands that make the Big Bang so recognizable.
+The two case sizes, 42mm or 44mm, are available in either steel or red gold.
 You can also choose from either a matte dial with a gold or steel bezel, or the sportier carbon fiber dial with a ceramic bezel.

 With Hublot watches, tradition and innovation co-exist in symmetry.
 They are eminently stylish, but never at the price of function.
-With a restlessness that has reshaped the watchmaking industry on more than one occasion, the Hublot brand is defined by its willingness to break the rules.
+Hublot’s restlessness has reshaped the watchmaking industry more than once.
+They are defined by their willingness to break the rules.